mouseless/baked/unreleased.md

   `appsettings.[Environment].json` files, fixed
 - `IQueryContext` now provides `whereIf:` to allow dynamic where clause building
 - `*By` methods were causing parents to be fetched lazily, fixed
-- Records were not rendered in api endpoints, fixed

 ## Library Upgrades